Finitely annihilated groups: Classification and applications of F-A groups

-Of course, these conjectures fail immediately if we drop the requirement of being finitely generated (i.e., $\mathbb{Q}$, or $A_{5}\oplus A_{5} \oplus \ldots$).
-We are very interested in the classes of finitely generated groups which satisfy these equivalent conjectures.
-Note that not all do, as the following theorem from \cite{Howie} shows (pointed out to the author by Jack Button).
+We are very interested in the sets of finitely generated groups which satisfy $\cond 1$ (equivalently, $\cond 2$).
+Using the following theorem from \cite{Howie}, we show that not all sets of finitely generated groups satisfy this (pointed out to the author by Jack Button).

 \begin{thm}[Howie, {\cite[Theorem 4.1]{Howie}}] Let $w \in \{x,y,z\}^{*}$, and define $P:=\langle x,y,z\ |\ x^p, y^q, z^r,w \rangle$ where $p,q,r$ are distinct primes, and the exponent sums $\exp_{x}(w)$, $\exp_{y}(w)$, $\exp_{r}(w)$ (sums of powers of all instances of $x,y,z$ respectively in $w$) are coprime to $p,q,r$ respectively.
 Then there exists a representation $\rho: \overline{P} \to SO(3)$ with $\rho(x), \rho(y),\rho(z)$ having orders precisely $p,q,r$ respectively. \end{thm}